A seemingly inconspicuous bird, the wren has captivated imaginations for centuries, including that of Inside Ecology’s Co-Founder, Kate Priestman…

 The Eurasian wren

 There are six known subspecies of wren from Britain and Ireland, four of which are island races, found on Shetland (zetlandicus), Fair Isle (fridariensis), St Kilda (hirtensis) and the Outer Hebrides (hebridensis).
-A fifth indigenus is found across the northern and western mainland, intergrading with a sixth, troglodytes, in the south-east of England.
+A fifth indigenous species is found across the northern and western mainland, intergrading with a sixth, troglodytes, in the south-east of England.

 The wren’s vital stats comprise: